Île-Bigras station

-Île-Bigras (/fr/) is a Réseau express métropolitain (REM) station that opened on 17 November 2025.
+Île-Bigras (/fr-CA/; /fr/) is a Réseau express métropolitain (REM) station that opened on 17 November 2025.
 It is located on and named after Île Bigras in Laval, Quebec, Canada.

 The station first opened in 1995, following the electrification of the Deux-Montagnes commuter rail line, part of the Exo network.
 In May 2020, the station closed as part of the conversion of the line to become part of the REM.
 Some residents were unhappy that a station would be provided on the island.